Key roles and responsibilities of the Secretary are:

 l) Assistance in minutes taking, typing of minutes and any ensuing follow-up actions needed.

 m) Carrying out basic research and enquiries when directed to do so.

 n) Filing and management of a useable and up-to-date filing system.

 o) Maintain a system of back-up copies for computer-generated files.

 p) Mails hot compilation and execution.

 q) Preparation of spreadsheets, invoicing, photocopying, data entry, facsimile transmission.

-• Possess the essential secretarial and information technology qualifications or skills necessary for successful job performance.
-You are expected to continually upgrade your secretarial and IT skills to keep up with developments in these areas.
+• Proficient in using Excel / Word / PPT and you are expected to continually upgrade your secretarial and IT skills to keep up with developments in these areas.